Looking for the best things to do in Chiang Mai?

 You could spend an entire day walking the streets of the Old Town, with so many different things to see and do, it is near impossible to get bored.

-See All ∼ Hostels, Hotels & Resorts in Chiang Mai
+See All → Hostels, Hotels & Resorts in Chiang Mai

-#2 VISIT THE THA PHAE GATE
+VISIT THA PHAE GATE

 The Thapae Gate is part of the crumbling city wall which used to be the boundary of the Old Town Fortress.

 RIDE IN A SONGTHAEW

-A songthaew is a unique passenger vehicle in Chiang Mai that zips around the old town doing swift pick-ups and drop-offs for as little as 30 Baht per ride.
+A Songthaew is a unique passenger vehicle in Chiang Mai that zips around the old town doing swift pick-ups and drop-offs for as little as 30 Baht per ride.

 They can be found driving down almost every street in Chiang Mai Old Town and all you need to do is hail one down, tell them where you want to go and jump in the back.

 VISIT WAT CHEDI LUANG TEMPLE

 Chiang Mai is home to hundreds of elaborate Buddhist temples with the most popular one being the Wat Chedi Luang temple which resides smack bang in the middle of Chiang Mai Old Town.

 Wat Chedi Luang was built in the late 1300s and stood an impressive 80-meters tall before it was later damaged during an earthquake in the 1500s and is now only half of its original height.

-If you want to get some good photos of the temple, it is best to head in early when the gates open at 6am.
-Entry fee is 50 Baht.
+If you want to get some good photos of the temple, it is best to head in early when the gates open at 6 am and the entry fee is 50 Baht.

-#5 EXPLORE THE HIPSTER DISTRICT
+EXPLORE THE HIPSTER DISTRICT

-The quirky streets around the Nimman district are filled with creative cafes, rooftop bars, unique shopping malls and of course hipsters – young and old!
+The quirky streets around the Nimman district are filled with creative cafes, rooftop bars, unique shopping malls, and of course hipsters – young and old!

-This cozy little cafe has some of the best tasting western food in Chiang Mai located on Nimman Soi 7 Street.
+This cozy little cafe has some of the best-tasting western food in Chiang Mai located on Nimman Soi 7 Street.

-There is a small courtyard seating area covered by shady trees and drooping vines, a couple of hammocks are hung up in the outdoor terrace and a sunroom lounge area located right down the back.
+Shady trees and drooping vines cover a small courtyard seating area, a couple of hammocks are hung up on the outdoor terrace, and a sunroom lounge area is located right down the back.